Our mantra, Primus et Optimus, translates to First and Best.

-We aim to attract, and retain, the best people with the greatest experience, skills and potential, whether they’ve considered a career in policing before, or not.
+We aim to attract, and retain, the best people with the greatest experience, skills and potential, whether they have considered a career in policing before, or not.

 A police force which reflects its communities is vital to encourage public confidence.
 It also helps us to understand our multi-cultural communities better, increase productivity and provide adaptability when problem solving.

-Our Positive Action team promotes vacancies and seeks to increase participation in our workforce from protected groups, breakdown community barriers and guide people from underrepresented groups through the recruitment process.
+Positive Action officers promote vacancies and seek to increase workforce numbers from protected groups, breakdown community barriers and support people from all underrepresented groups through the recruitment process.

 Disability Confident Leaders